Digital-Alchemy-TS/documentation/docs/core/configuration.md

 Some workflows may require changing values for configurations as part of their logic.
 This can be accomplished through [Internal](/docs/core/internal)

 ServiceParams/internal methods.
-The `EVENT_CONFIGURATION_UPDATED` event is fired from [Event](/docs/core/event) on each config update.
+The `EVENT_CONFIGURATION_UPDATED` event is fired from `event` on each config update.

 ```typescript
 export function MyService({ logger, internal, lifecycle }: TServiceParams) {